MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 Get-VMNetworkAdapter -VMName <contianer host vm> | Set-VMNetworkAdapter -MacAddressSpoofing On
 ```

-### Hyper-V Container Requirements
+### Hyper-V Containers

-If Hyper-V containers will be created the following items will be required.
+If Hyper-V containers will be created, the following items will be required.

 Enable the Hyper-V Role.
 The server will need to be rebooted after Hypre-V has been installed.